zhibirc/zTone/README.md

 ### Comments and documentation

+- Tricky code should not be commented but rewritten! (“Code Complete”, Steven C. McConnell — Microsoft Press)
-Use JSDoc syntax for consistency of comments.
+- Use JSDoc syntax for consistency of comments.

 ## Various style guides and code conventions